-If you’re planning to travel to China with your smartphone, the question does WhatsApp work in China will probably be a key issue.
-In theory, using WhatsApp in China is a great way to communicate with people back home or contacts in the Peoples Republic, while spending as little as possible.
+If you’re planning to travel to China with your smartphone, the question of whether WhatsApp works in China will probably be a key issue.
+End-to-end encryption makes using WhatsApp a great way to communicate with people back home or contacts in the People’s Republic while spending as little as possible and avoiding surveillance.

 Why Is WhatsApp blocked in China?